MoonlightCapital/MoonlightBot-docs/README.md

 ### Commands

-You can use MoonlightBot's commands by sending a message starting with its prefix, which is by default `m:`.
-Additionally, you can start the message by mentioning the bot mention or with the server's custon prefix.
+You can use MoonlightBot's commands by sending a Slash Command.
+We're currently removing support for legacy prefixes, due to changes being made by Discord.

 ![An example of a command](<.gitbook/assets/immagine (13).png>)